 Home renovations are exciting projects that can lead to some wonderful results.
 However, homeowners often rush into renovations before doing their due diligence and end up with mediocre results.
-You can’t just rush into picking the paint you want or organizing rooms before you figure out a plan.
+Although there are a few simple ideas like using blue lace table runners for your tables or trying out new DIY home ideas to give a different look, you can’t just rush into picking the paint you want or start organizing rooms before you figure out a plan.
 Here are some tips that will make the renovations go a lot smoother while providing great results for your home.

 Write down your goals